FCollaPi/p2-datasci4health/README.md

 ### Used Bases
-We exclusively used the given bases as follows:
+We exclusively used the given bases from the provided data as follows:
 -   Scenario01
 -   Scenario02